 Normally there may be a charge for each progress payment and your independent mortgage broker can explain this further.

 For construction home loans the lender will want to see the following information:

 - A fixed price building contract.
 It is extremely hard to obtain.
 Finance as an owner-builder

 - Builder’s insurance and warranty information

 The bank will value the property being built and typically this may be land value plus construction costs.
-For example, if the land is purchase for $200,000 and construction costs are $200,000 the bank may value the project at $400,000.
-But if the market value of the finished product is less than $400,000 the bank will value the project at the lower amount.
+For example, if the land is purchased for $200,000 and construction costs are $200,000 the bank may value the project at $400,000.
+But if the market value of the finished product is less than $400,000 the bank will value the project at a lower amount.

 What If We Finance has considerable experience in helping borrowers with construction finance.
 We will work with you to ensure all bank requirements are met and take the stress out of finance so you can enjoy your new home.
 Contact us today to find out more.